 Behind the Screens: A Day in the Life of a Digital Marketer

-The day usually starts with one thing: checking performance metrics.
-Before diving into any creative work, I review the numbers.
-Did that email campaign boost conversions?
-Is our paid ad performing better on Facebook or Google?
-Are the Instagram Reels bringing in more engagement than last week?
-Data gives direction.
-It helps me know what’s working and what needs to pivot.
-I check Google Analytics, ad dashboards, and social insights.
-And yes—sometimes a few surprises make me smile, like a post unexpectedly going viral or a client website getting a spike in traffic.
+Typically, the day normally starts with one thing: performance metrics.
+Before I start my creative work, I want to see the numbers.
+Was that email campaign effective in relation to a conversion?
+Which of our paid ads is performing better, Facebook or Google?
+Are our instagram reels garnering more engagement than last week?
+At the end of the day, numbers determine the direction.
+Data will help me identify what is working and what might require a reposition.
+I will be looking at Google Analytics, our ad dashboards, our social insights, and it happens, the odd surprise that causes a smile, like a post going unexpectedly viral or a client website that just had a spike in visitors.

 Leave a Comment